 The SIOS DataKeeper solution is much more lenient.
 It supports any locally attached storage and as long as the hardware passes cluster validation, it is a supported cluster configuration.
 The block level replication solution has been working great ever since 1 Gbps was considered a fast LAN and a T1 WAN connection was considered a luxury.

 SANless clustering is particularly interesting for cloud deployments.
 The cloud does not offer traditional shared storage options for clusters.
 So for users in the middle of a “lift and shift” to the cloud that want to take their clusters with them they must look at alternate storage solutions.
 For cloud deployments, SIOS is certified for Azure, AWS and Google and available in the relevant cloud marketplace.
-While there doesn’t appear to be anything blocking deployment of S2D based clusters in Azure or Google, there is a conspicuous lack of documentation or supportability statements from Microsoft for those platforms.
+While there doesn’t appear to be anything blocking deployment of S2D based clusters in AWS or Google, there is a conspicuous lack of documentation or supportability statements from Microsoft for those platforms.

 SIOS DataKeeper has been doing this since 1999.
 SIOS has heard all the feature requests, uncovered all the bugs, and has a rock solid solution for SANless clusters that is time tested and proven.
 While Microsoft S2D is a promising technology, as a 1st generation product I would wait until the dust settles and some of the feature gap closes before I would consider it for my business critical applications.